Inaugural Lecture by Professor Jonathan Thacker

 Professor Thacker’s main research interests are in the Spanish Golden Age.
 He has written on the prose and drama of Miguel de Cervantes and on various aspects of Golden-Age drama, including its metatheatrical elements, its translation and performance, and its ideological content.

-Booking for this event will open shortly.
+Booking for this event is now open via Eventbrite.